sorcerykid/mobs/README.txt

  * Animals will attempt to flee to safety when a player that previously punched them returns to the field of view.

- * Monsters no longer randomly attack but rather exhibit varying degrees of aggression via a Perlin noise function.

- * Creatures avoid running into most obstacles by analyzing the surroundings and steadily changing their course.
+ * Creatures avoid running into most obstacles by analyzing the surroundings and steadily adjusting their course.

  * Mobs can be randomly spawned in the vicinity of players, thus relieving the overhead of costly ABM-based spawners.

- * Timekeeper helper class ensures efficient dispatching of mob-related callbacks at the appropriate server cycle.
+ * Timekeeper helper class ensures efficient dispatching of mob-related callbacks at the appropriate server step.

- * Animals can be programmed to follow players or to grab items that are wielded by or dropped by nearby players.

  * And of course, much much more!